 How is the German Chancellor Elected?

 According to German Basic law, elections are to be universal, direct, free, equal, and secret.
-Anyone over 18 is eligible to vote, and the vole ALWAYS takes place on Sunday.
+Anyone over 18 can vote, and the vole ALWAYS occurs on Sunday.
 (Amazingly, they see about a 70% turnout!)
-Every four years, German citizens are called upon to elect members of the Bundestag, which is the Legislative branch of Government.
-(You can sort compare this to the American Senate and House of Representatives combined).
+Every four years, German citizens are called upon to elect members of the Bundestag, the Legislative Government branch.
+(You can compare this to the combined American Senate and House of Representatives).
 The Bundestag representatives are responsible for assessing and amending the laws and legislation put forward by the Executive Branch.
 They hold debates and oversee the government.
-But (and this is the important part for this weekend) they are also responsible for electing the Chancellor.
+But (and this is the important part) they are also responsible for electing the Chancellor.

 Let me explain.